Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-este117/README.md

     a) What frame did you capture?

+    Initial address frame sent with I2C

     [Image1027319.jpg](Image1027319.jpg)

+    b) What does the I2C write function do when there is nothing connected?

+     Nothing happens since there is no slave connected to pull the SDA signal low.
+The master will try to initiate a transfer,                              but the slave will not confirm feedback

+     c) Is there a difference in what you capture if you write a number to one of the internal device addresses?

+     Yes, writing to an internal device will recieve feedback from the slave which will give you an address frame as well as a data frame.
+For arbitrary adresses however, there is no feedback from the slave only a data frame

 2. Write a short program to read a number from the I2C devices on the microbit.